lialittis/MyRWLock/Readme.md

 The default scheduling policy is `SCHED_OTHER`.
 In our case, the readers and writers have no priorities, so when `pthread_cond_signal` or
 `pthread_cond_broadcast` call, the order of threads is not determined.

-**IF WE DON'T MODIFY THE SCUEDULING POLICY**, we have to add a complicated mechanism to wake the readers up in order of arrival/blocking.
+**IF WE DON'T MODIFY THE SCHEDULING POLICY**, we have to add a complicated mechanism to wake the readers up in order of arrival/blocking.
-In this case, I choose to use another round of waiting and broadcast inside of all readers to ensure the order of current reader is the front one of the waiting queue.
+In this case, I choose to use another round of waiting and broadcast inside of all readers to ensure the order of current readers is the front one of the waiting queue.
 This method has lower performance but it makes sure of the order of readers is as expected.